realworldocaml/book/en/imperative-programming.md

 ((typ ocaml)(name imperative-programming/dictionary.ml)(part 2))
 ```

-Note that `num_buckets` is a constant.
-That's because, for
+Note that `num_buckets` is a constant, which means our bucket array is
-simplicity's sake, we're using a fixed-length bucket array.
-For a
+of fixed length.
+A practical implementation would need to be able to
-practical implementation, the length of the array would have to be
+grow the array as the number of elements in the dictionary increases,
-able to grow as the number of elements in the dictionary increases.
+but we'll omit this to simplify the presentation.

 The function `hash_bucket` is used throughout the rest of the module
 to choose the position in the array that a given key should be stored